 - Hourly.
 It’s common for medical estheticians to earn an hourly pay rate.
 Again, the amount varies depending on the variables we discussed above.
 National Laser Institute pays medical estheticians $20 an hour plus tips.
 Be prepared for hourly pay if you are considering entering this marketplace.

 - Commission.
-There are some places that offer medical estheticians a commission structure pay scale.
+Some places offer medical estheticians a commission structure pay scale.
 This can be 10%-40% depending on, again, the above variables.
 Tips may be included in this structure as well.

 - Salary.
 Salary is the least common pay structure in this business.
-Although it is rare, there are some places that do offer it.
+Although it is rare, some places do offer it.

-Before you can start making money, you need to look into medical esthetician schools in order to gain training.
+Before you can start making money, you need to look into medical esthetician schools to gain training.

 National Laser Institute is the leading medical esthetic school in the nation and has been around for over a decade.
 We provide you with hands-on training with state-of-the-art equipment and the latest techniques.

-Our courses are divided into 2 sections: didactic (classroom) and clinical hands-on training to give you the ultimate learning experience.
+Our courses are divided into two sections: didactic (classroom) and clinical hands-on training to give you the ultimate learning experience.

-You will also be treating real clients within a retail medical spa setting in order to gain a real world feel for these services.
-We also give you access to our Graduate Services Department, which provides over 500 job leads each month in order to help you find your perfect career once you graduate!
+You will also be treating real clients within a retail medical spa setting to gain a real-world feel for these services.
+We also give you access to our Graduate Services Department, which provides over 500 job leads each month to help you find your perfect career once you graduate!

-To learn more about medical esthetician schools or National Laser Institute, simply fill out the form to your right or call 800-982-6817.
+To learn more about medical esthetician schools or National Laser Institute, fill out the form to your right or call 480-290-7399.